Credo Juniors! Scroll down to download your planning sheet.

-November 8 from 6:30-8:00 pm: Top Ten College Admissions Tips for Juniors and their families
+November 8 from 6:30-8:00 PM Top Ten College Admissions Tips for Juniors

 NOW: Students and a parent should both create an FSA ID right now.
 These unique credentials will allow you to access Federal Student Aid's documents and are required as your electronic signature on the FAFSA.